Decision Lifecycle

 - No drift — file unchanged

 Drift is a signal, not an automatic invalidation.
-The agent reads the diff and judges whether the change is material (broke an invariant) or cosmetic (comments, formatting).
+The agent reads the diff and judges whether the change is material (broke an invariant) or cosmetic (comments, formatting, unrelated edits).

 Module coverage